How to Follow Through on Goals (4-Phase Framework)

 What is the difference between goal setting and goal follow-through?

 Goal setting determines what you pursue.
 Goal follow-through determines whether you complete it.
-Research shows these rely on different psychological processes – initiation depends on favorable expectations about outcomes, maintenance depends on satisfaction with results received so far [2].
+Research shows these rely on different psychological processes: initiation depends on favorable expectations about outcomes, maintenance depends on satisfaction with results received so far [2].
 A useful analogy: goal setting is drawing the map, and goal follow-through is walking the terrain.
-The terrain has obstacles the map didn’t show – competing priorities, motivation decay, disruptions.
+The terrain has obstacles the map did not show, competing priorities, motivation decay, disruptions.
 The Momentum Lock Method equips you for the terrain, not just the map.
-In professional contexts, this distinction matters just as much: a team can set a quarterly goal with precision and still watch it stall in week four because nobody built a system for the maintenance phase.

 How do I follow through on goals when life gets unpredictable?